 British Admiralty steam trawler NEW DAWN, 93 tons, mined by UC-17 in March 1918.
 A small but interesting wreck, fairly broken.
 Single boiler and compound engine.
 Lots of life.
 Lies in 33 metres.

-British steamer BRAEDALE, 406 tons, sank through stress of weather in October 1932.
+British steamer BRAEDALE, 406 tons, alleged to have sunk through stress of weather in October 1932, but in fact deliberately scuttled to claim insurance.
 Wreck lies on its starboard side with a single boiler and triple expansion engine.
 Swarming with fish, and a popular dive in 35 metres.

 Norwegian steamer MOLINA, 1122 tons, torpedoed by UB-35 in January 1918.
 Upright from midships forward.
 Two boilers and triple expansion engine stand up.
 Stern area flattened.
-Lots of life, and a popular dive in 35 metres.
+Lots of life, and a popular dive in 35-40 metres, though the determined may find a few metres deeper.

 British Admiralty steam trawler WARWICK DEEPING, 445 tons, shelled in October 1940.
 Armed anti-submarine vessel completely upright and largely intact still looking like a ship, with the wheelhouse still standing and gun on the bows.
 A popular dive in 36 metres.

 British barquentine ROSE HILL, 200 tons, lost in collision in September 1900.
-Broken and fairly flattened in 38 metres.
+Well broken and fairly flattened in 38 metres.

 British steamer FALLODON, 3,012 tons, torpedoed by UC-71 in December 1917.
 Wreck lies on its port side across the tide in 38 metres.
 Two boilers, one still in the wreck, triple expansion engine visible beneath hull plate.
 Gun at the stern.